 Source: CDN Times

 2. Every year, the Prime Minister/ President/ or the ruler of any nation is invited as a guest for the 26th January parade.
-The first parade held on 26th January 1950, President of Indonesia Dr. Sukarno was invited as guest.
-However, in 1955 when the first parade was held at Rajpath, The Governor- General of Pakistan Malik Ghulam Mohammad was invited.
+The first parade held on 26th January 1950, President of Indonesia Dr. Sukarno was invited as a guest.
+However, in 1955 when the first parade was held at Rajpath, The Governor-Generall of Pakistan Malik Ghulam Mohammad was invited.

-Matamela Cyril Ramaphosa“, the fifth and current President of South Africa will be the Chief Guest on 70th Republic Day of India 2019.
+Brazil's President Jair Messias Bolsonaro will be the Chief Guest on 71st Republic Day of India 2020.